 The findings suggest that municipalities with more pre-1970 military bases saw higher protest levels during the Estallido Social but lower participation in the plebiscite and elections for constituent members.
 There was no punishment of the incumbent coalition or preference for the opposition.
 The analysis indicates that victimization during the Pinochet era could significantly shape political behavior.

-Other factors, such as broken expectations and institutional mistrust, may also drive the demand for a new constitution, as theorized by Funk & Velasco (2020).
-However, our evidence suggests that the legacy of Pinochet's violence leads people to protest rather than vote.
+Other factors, such as broken expectations and institutional mistrust, may also drive the demand for a new constitution, as theorized by Funk and Velasco (2020) and studied by Passarelli and Tabellini (2017) and Gurr (2015).
+However, our evidence suggests that, in particular, the legacy of Pinochet's violence leads people to protest rather than vote.

 Overall, the management of armed forces is a particularly sensitive topic for collective memory and public opinion in democratic societies.
 The evidence suggests that not holding perpetrators of past political violence accountable can reduce the efficacy of electoral accountability.
-Studies in comparative memory law emphasize proper institutional reform and investigations of human rights violations are strategic for social peace in democratizing countries (Sadowski 2024).
+Studies in comparative memory law emphasize proper institutional reform and investigations of human rights violations are strategic for social peace in democratizing countries (Sadowski, 2024).

-Appendix A. List of Variables and Sources
+Appendix A. List of Variables, Sources and Descriptive Statistics